-

 Izumi Fukunaga

 The course will cover general concepts and specific sensory modalities.
-Classes alternate between lecture-style teaching and a journal club.
-Each lecture will be based on a textbook chapter (including Kandel et al.’s Principles of Neural Sciences) to cover basic and broad topics, but will also serve as an opportunity to introduce concepts required to understand the research article associated with the lecture.
+Classes alternate between a lecture-style teaching and a journal club.
+Each lecture will be based on a textbook chapter (Kandel et al.’s Principles of Neural Sciences, in combination with other, specialised books described in the “Textbooks” section) to cover basic and broad topics, but will also serve as an opportunity to introduce concepts required to understand the research article associated with the lecture.

 Prior knowledge

-The course is aimed at students with a background in neuroscience (either at the BSc/MSc level or having successfully completed some of the basic neuroscience courses offered at OIST).
-It assumes knowledge in cellular neurophysiology and neuroanatomy.
+Background in neuroscience (either at the BSc/MSc level or the OIST basic neuroscience course).
+Cellular neurophysiology and neuroanatomy.

 3